What’s On in Guildford – Upcoming Events

 February’s Farmers Market in Guildford will take place on the 4th of the month.
 With 50 different vendors along the High Street, you can expect lots of fresh seasonal produce, amongst an array of other baked goods from local artisans.

 G Live will be hosting a Family Fun Day during the February Half Term.
-There will be DJ workshops, a range of arts and crafts, as well as face painting.
-Booking is not necessary and the event is free, though there is a £2 charge for face painting.
+There will be craft stations, workshops, local market stalls, as well as coffee, cake and snacks at the G Live Café.
+Booking is not necessary and the event is free, though there is a £4 charge for face painting and £2 charge for friendship bracelet making.

 Located on the High Street, the Farmers Market takes place on the first Tuesday every month with March’s market taking place on the 4th.
 There are normally around 50 vendors, which includes everything from fresh veg to cheese to chutneys and more.